hugochang1/Tutorial/Spec/USB/MBIM/readme.md

 | MBIM_STATUS_BUSY | If the function temporarily cannot open the DSS it shall return this error code |
 | MBIM_STATUS_FAILURE | An unknown error where encountered during opening of the DSS |
 | MBIM_STATUS_DSS_INSTANCE_LIMIT | If the function cannot open a new session due to instance limit, it shall reply with this status code. |

+# MBIM LOOPBACK TESTMODE
+- Loopback testing ensures that the link between host and device is verified with no dependency on the network, SIM, or air interfaces
+- loopback functionality is tested only for IP data traffic
+- MB device firmware should implement “loopback” APN
+- Enter/Exit loopback mode
+  - On getting MBIM_CID_CONNECT set request with an ActivationCommand of MBIMActivationCommandActivate and an access string loopback, the firmware should do the following
+  - If the device is already connected, it should respond with an MBIM_STATUS_MAX_ACTIVATED_CONTEXTS
+  - The device should be able to enter loopback mode without registering with a provider
+  - The device should be able to enter loopback mode when its packet service state is detached
+  - The device should respond with an MBIM_CID_CONNECT response using the SessionId, IPType, and ContextType specified in the MBIM_CID_CONNECT request.
+ActivationState should be MBIMActivationStateActivated, and VoiceCallState should be MBIMVoiceCallStateNone
+  - Enter into loopback mode
+  - The device should respond to additional MBIM_CID_CONNECT set requests with MBIM_STATUS_MAX_ACTIVATE_CONTEXTS until loopback mode is deactivated
+- While in loopback mode
+  - Listen for NTBs (NCM Transfer Block) on the BULK OUT pipe from the host
+    - The device should unpack the datagrams from the NTB and send them back to the host on the MBIM Bulk-IN pipe
+    - The device should swap the Source and Destination addresses of IPv4 and IPv6 datagrams.
+The device should not need to modify the IPv4 checksum and vendor datagrams
+    - NTBs sent on the MBIM Bulk-IN pipe should conform to the NTB parameters specified by the device in the NCM GetNtbParameters function.
+Datagrams can be sent on the Bulk-IN pipe in one or more NTBs as required by the NTB parameters for the Bulk-IN pipe